 11 Org Mode Integration

 NotDeft is somewhat specialized for managing notes in the Org format.
-If you do use Org mode for editing your notes, and your Org mode is version 9, you may want to include
+If you do use Org mode for editing your notes, you may want to include

 in your Org startup code, to set up support for “deft:” and “notdeft:” links in